Why choose this course

-Our well-established and fully accredited MSc Civil Engineering course will equip you with exceptional analytical and technical skills across a range of civil engineering disciplines, helping you pursue a highly successful career in the field of civil engineering.
+Our well-established and fully accredited Civil Engineering MSc will equip you with exceptional analytical and technical skills across a range of civil engineering disciplines, helping you pursue a highly successful career in the field of civil engineering.

 What you will study

-This course offers six study streams: bridge/structural engineering, construction management, geotechnical engineering, water/environmental engineering, and infrastructure management.
+This course offers six study streams: bridge engineering, structural engineering, construction management, geotechnical engineering, water/environmental engineering and infrastructure management, sustainability and resilience engineering.

-If you’re an engineer working in the construction industry and hold a related degree such as engineering geology or construction management, this course will provide you with the opportunity to expand on your existing knowledge and skills.
-It is also designed to update the technical skills of practising engineers engaged in the planning, design, construction and operation of civil engineering works.
+If you’re an engineer working in the construction industry and you hold a related degree, such as engineering geology or construction management, this course will provide you with the opportunity to expand on your existing knowledge and skills.
+It’s also designed to update the technical skills of practising engineers engaged in the planning, design, construction and operation of civil engineering works.